lumeland/lume.land/docs/creating-pages/urls.md

 ## The `url` variable

-The variable `url` defined in a page allows customizing the output file individually.
+The `url` variable is generated automatically by Lume, but we can define it manually to customize the output file of a page.
 For example:

 ```yml
 ---